-St. Patrick School will be implementing a new Social-Emotional Learning curriculum, Second Step.
+St. Patrick School will continue to utilize the Second Step Social-Emotional Learning curriculum.
 Second Step is a research-based social-emotional learning program that has improved the lives of over 14 million students worldwide every year.
 In our classrooms from early learning, preschoolers, through grade 8, students will be taught invaluable skills that will help them navigate their way through school as well as their community.
-Second Step's age-appropriate games, activities, and media will engage students and set children on a path to lifelong success.
+Second Step's age-appropriate games, activities, and media will engage students and set children on a path to lifelong success with improved social and emotional wellbeing.